Rules & Regulations Links

 Pre-college credits, advanced placement credits, CLEP credits and the like are not relevant to this regulation.
 Any credit awarded for coursework taken prior to high school graduation, or during the summer following graduation, does not change student status as freshman or first year college student.

 Students entering their second semester that obtain "sophomore status" by virtue of their registration are still considered freshmen.
-The student must complete two full semesters at a college or university to be exempt from the ban.
+The student must complete two full semesters at a college/university or be 21 years of age or older to be exempt from the ban.
 Students entering their second year (i.e. third semester) at the University are eligible to register a vehicle on campus even if they have not completed enough credits to obtain sophomore standing.
 They are no longer considered first year college students.